khoirihendra/AI-Agents-in-LangGraph---Building-AI-Agent-From-Scratch/README.md

 # AI Agents in LangGraph

-This is part of deeplearning.ai course with title "AI Agents in LangGraph"
+This repository contains materials and code related to deeplearning.ai course with title "AI Agents in LangGraph"

 - **Part 1: Building Agents from Scratch**
   - This section introduces how to build agent using ReAct design pattern with python and openAI API.